 About Out at The Movies

-OUT at the Movies, Winston-Salem’s LGBTQIA+ Film Series, was founded in August 2004 by Rex Welton and Lee Mecum.
-Latter Days was the first film, and it screened it to a large and enthusiastic audience at the ACE Theatre Complex on the campus of what was then known as North Carolina School of the Arts.
+OUT at the Movies, Winston-Salem’s LGBTQ+ Film Series, was founded in August 2004 by Rex Welton and Lee Mecum.
+Latter Days was the first film, and it screened to a large and enthusiastic audience at the ACE Theatre Complex on the campus of what was then known as North Carolina School of the Arts.
 Matt Jones and Eric Self of UNCSA’s School of Filmmaking have been a tremendous help from day one.

 After our inaugural screening, we decided to screen a film on the second Saturday of every other month.
 Some of our more popular films have been Ask Not, Bad Education, But I’m a Cheerleader, e-Cupid, East Side Story, Hannah Free, In Broad Daylight, Loggerheads, Pedro, Ready?
 OK! and The Trip.
 Our most attended screening by far has been For the Bible Tells Me So.
 Due to unprecedented demand, we added three screenings and sold almost 1,000 tickets!

 Proceeds from our first screening supported UNCSA’s School of Filmmaking.
 Revenue from subsequent screenings have benefited the School of Filmmaking and other 501c3 organizations in our community.

 Post-film Q & A’s have been a lot of fun and very interesting.
 Three of the FTBTMS families (Brenda and David Poteat, Phil and Randi Reitan and Mary Lou Wallner) traveled to Winston-Salem, and it was the first time that they had all been in the same city at the same time.
 Alex Nicholson and Jarrod Chlapowksi of Ask Not joined us for two screenings and fascinating post-film Q & A’s.
 Dr. Jamie Koufman, subject of In Broad Daylight, provided another memorable evening.